-If you received these benefits during 1999, you should have received a Form SSA-1099 or Form

-RRB-1099 (Form SSA-1042S or Form RRB-1042S if you are a nonresident alien) showing the amount.
+If you received these benefits during 2001, you should have received a Form SSA-1099 or Form RRB-1099 (Form SSA-1042S or Form RRB-1042S if you are a nonresident alien).

 Note.
-When the term "benefits" is used in this section, it applies to both social security benefits and equivalent tier 1 railroad retirement benefits.
+When the term benefits is used in this section, it applies to both social security benefits and equivalent tier 1 railroad retirement benefits.